-Aiming to counter, with inspirational stories, the one-sided narratives of chaos and conflict presented about countries such as Liberia, Lindsey Parietti never especially set out to study chimpanzees but the cheeky chaps reeled her in, didn’t they?
+Filmmaker and journalist Lindsey Parietti aims to counter the one-sided narratives of chaos and conflict in relation to countries such as Liberia.
+We recently spoke to Lindsey about her latest three-part series following the lives of orphaned baby chimpanzees.
+Lindsey didn’t set out to study chimpanzees but the cheeky chaps reeled her in, didn’t they?

 TBM: Who inspired you to start wildlife filmmaking?

 LP: My family instilled a love of nature in us from a young age.
 I grew up surrounded by forest in upstate New York and we’d hike up the small mountain behind our house and build forts and play ‘pretend’, so I guess I always found being in the forest magical.
 My grandma and great uncle also exposed us to National Geographic magazines and wildlife films, which we used to wait eagerly for every week.
 But it never occurred to me to pursue anything nature-related as a career until much later.
 I was on a journalism fellowship in the Democratic Republic of Congo and saw the documentary Virunga.
 I was already moving away from covering politics as a journalist and towards environmental reporting, but that documentary is so powerful and convinced me of the impact film could have on environmental issues.

 Tell us about that transition from politics to wildlife and environment – have there been any interesting points of crossover so far?